Lawhy/Summer-Research-Yr2/README.md

-# En2Chi-Transliteration
+# Transliteration
-This is a summer project regarding to the problem set of English-to-Chinese transliteration. <br />
+This is a summer project regarding to the problem set of multi-lingual transliteration. <br />
 The project is initialized and supervised by Shay Cohen and Joana Ribeiro from the NLP group of the University of Edinburgh.<br />
 The details of this project is in the report file.<br />